StatsReporting/stargazer/README.md

 ## TODO

-Here's some things I'd like to do ~~but will never get to~~ when I have time.
+Here's some things I'd like to do when I have time.

 ✔ HTML support